GovCamp Scotland event information

 Who the organisers are

-GovCamp Scotland is an event that is nonpartisan, free of any sales agenda, and low bureaucracy to organise and attend.
-It is organised by people with a personal and professional interest, volunteering their time and effort.
+GovCamp Scotland is an event that is nonpartisan, free of any sales agenda, and low bureaucracy to organise and to attend.

-The GovCamp Scotland 2025 organisers are:
+The GovCamp Scotland 2025 organisers were:

 Supporting the event